Patrick HigginsAssociate Policy Adviser and Economist

 To interview economists, press should contact Public Affairs at 404-498-8748.

-Patrick Higgins is a research economist and assistant policy adviser in the Research Department of the Federal Reserve Bank of Atlanta.
+Patrick Higgins is an associate policy adviser and economist in the Research Department of the Federal Reserve Bank of Atlanta.
 He helps develop forecasting models and contributes to the Atlanta Fed's weekly Deflation Probabilities report.
 Higgins also helped develop the Atlanta Fed's GDPNow "nowcasting" forecast to help monitor the state of the economy in real time.
 His research interests include macroeconomics, econometrics, and forecasting.
 He was promoted to senior economist in 2013.
 He also contributes to the Atlanta Fed's macroblog, which provides commentary on economic topics, including monetary policy, macroeconomic developments, and the Southeast economy.

 Prior to joining the Atlanta Fed as an economist in 2007, Higgins spent seven years at the Federal Reserve Bank of Cleveland.
 There, he served as a research assistant and economic analyst.